DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-06-15-displaying-permissions-in-the-user-list.md

 ---
 title: Displaying permissions in the user list
-description: Displaying user permissions next to each user in the list so that users don’t have to click through to see them
+description: Displaying user permissions next to each user in the list so that users do not have to click through to see them
 date: 2021-06-15
 screenshots:
   items: